ChemPupWassup/Homelab1/documentation/networking-notes.md

 Instead of memorizing:

 External = Internet
 Think about who can communicate with whom.

-Here's a simple table:

-Switch Type   	Host PC	Other VMs	Internet
-Private	          ❌	    ✅	      ❌
-Internal	        ✅	    ✅	      ❌
-External	        ✅	    ✅	      ✅

-If you remember that communication pattern, you'll be able to answer questions even if you forget the names.

 Bonus question: Suppose you download a suspicious program from the Internet.
 Would you run it on: